Alquila/Datavis2022Group1/README.md

 # Datavis2022Group1

-hey, what up? sku' det vær' en hotdog?

 # TODO:

-- date is some times XX-XX-XXXX and XX/XX/XXXX, fucking bullshit
+- date is some times XX-XX-XXXX and XX/XX/XXXX

 # Notes on Vega